KatjaGlassConsulting/ApprovalBundle/README.md

 Additional thanks go to Milo Ivir for additional translations and to Kevin Papst for code enhancements and the update to use this bundle with less pre-requisites.

 Many thanks to Kevin Papst, Vitor Mattos and Sam MacLennan for working on the migration of the ApprovalBundle supporting Kimai 2.

+Thanks also to Brett Meyer, Kevin Papst and Sam MacLennan for their participation and pull requests.